The Shepherdess and the Seven Songs spins a folkloric fable about a young woman seeking to liberate herself from a triangle of unrequited desire.

 Occasional flashes of visual brilliance briefly appear, with poetic images of a morning sun shining through a forest and a beguiling shot of a burning tree.
 Graceful sweeping shots of the mountainous terrain, especially as we traverse through the snowy landscape towards the end craft a majestic and immersive sense of place that is much more riveting and emotionally charged than anything with this film’s story.
 It’s a film you just wish you could get lost inside, you wish would sweep you in and sweep you away to its idyllic setting, but unfortunately it never offers any place to do that.
 The placid pacing feels more tedious than meditative, and you get the sense that it’s reaching for something greater, something spiritual that it never finds.

-The Shepherdess and the Seven Songs is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+The Shepherdess and the Seven Songs premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.